Keelymac32/CloudComputingProject/README.md

 https://github.com/Keelymac32/CloudComputingProject/blob/main/deploy.sh
 ```

-In your local terminal execute the following command:
+Once the file is on your local computer, in your local terminal execute the following command:

 ```sh
 chmod +x deploy.sh